ForgeSynapse/mcp-toolkit-v1/DEPLOYMENT.md

 ### Test Your MCP Server
 Your server will be accessible at: `https://your-service-name.onrender.com`

-**Note**: MCP servers use stdio transport, so they won't respond to direct HTTP requests.
+**Note**: This MCP server runs in hybrid mode:
+- **Local development**: Uses stdio transport for MCP clients
+- **Render deployment**: Runs HTTP server for health checks and status

 The deployment is successful if:
 - Build completes without errors
 - Server starts without crashing
+- Health check endpoint responds at `/health`
 - No authentication errors in logs

 ## Environment Configuration